MushroomApp/docs/faq.md

 category: EN
 ---

-Have questions about Mushroom?
+Have questions about Popsy?
 Check out the FAQ below to help you get started!

 ## **1. What is Popsy?**